thongish/2420-Assignment-1/README.md

 \
 > ![Screenshot of token string](/assets/token_string.png)

 Next, we'll give `doctl` your newly generated token string.
-To do that, run this command with a context name of your choice:
+To do that, run this command:
 ```
 doctl auth init
 ```